 Markt Square – Experience the medieval Market Square

 By 10:00 am, when the markets were set up, we tried some roasted chicken at one of the food stalls.
 Let me TELL you, there were sooooo delicious that we couldn’t let it go.
-All the food and flowers sold here are sourced locally and the market have been operating for centuries.
+All the food and flowers sold here are sourced locally and the market has been operating for centuries.
 So definitely enjoy a piece of vintage and medieval history in the market square.

-Salil and I had so much fun exploring the market square, sipping on some warm cappuccino and walking through the market square as it was being set up.
+Salil and I had so much fun exploring the market square, sipping on some warm cappuccino, and walking through the market square as it was being set up.
 We were also lucky to have arrived here on a Wednesday when local food and flower stalls and vendors were in.